BigCommerce Review: The Best All-in-One Ecommerce Platform?

 How can I switch from or to BigCommerce as my ecommerce solution?

 That's a great question!

-The good news is, you never have to feel “stuck” with BigCommerce, even if you’ve spent a lot of time building your store, because you can always migrate data to another platform.
+The good news is, you never have to feel "stuck" with BigCommerce, even if you've spent a lot of time building your store, because you can always migrate data to another of the ecommerce platforms.

 For example, if you want to transfer your data from BigCommerce to Shopify or another ecommerce solution, it's actually pretty easy.
 The platform lets you export everything as a simple CSV file.

-While it’s true that migrating data isn’t always seamless, it gets you most of the way there without having to start from scratch.
-And a cool thing about BigCommerce is that a lot of functionality is built right in, so you won’t have as many apps to worry about when it comes time to gather data.
+While it's true that migrating data to one of the BigCommerce alternatives isn't always seamless, it gets you most of the way there without having to start from scratch.
+And a cool thing about BigCommerce is that a lot of functionality is built right in, so you won't have as many apps to worry about when it comes time to gather data.

 On the other hand, if you're starting from Shopify and want to make the switch over to BigCommerce, then you're in luck: BigCommerce actually has a built-in Shopify Catalog Transfer app to import your product catalog!

 What happens to my store if I stop paying for BigCommerce?